Guides

 Connector Account

-The Cisco AD Connector deployment requires you to create a new user account in each AD domain that needs to be integrated.
-This account should have:
+Create a new user account in each AD domain that needs to be integrated with the Cisco AD Connector.
+The user account should have:

 Note: Passwords must not include backslashes, quotations (single or double), greater-than or less-than chevron brackets (< >), or colons.